Protein Design with Guided Discrete Diffusion

 \section{Related Work}

-\citet{austin2021structured} and~\citet{hoogeboom2021argmax} constructed diffusion models for categorical data using a categorical noise process.
+\textbf{Discrete diffusions} \citet{austin2021structured} and~\citet{hoogeboom2021argmax} constructed diffusion models for discrete categorical data using a categorical noise process.
 Recently, categorical diffusion has shown promise as a competitor to autoregressive models in text generation for machine translation and summarization.
-The approaches can be roughly grouped into methods that apply categorical noise distributions directly to sequences (CMLM~\citep{ghazvininejad2019mask}, SUNDAE~\citep{savinov2021stepunrolled}), and those that apply Gaussian corruptions to continuous word embeddings (SED~\citep{strudel2022self}, CDCD~\citep{dieleman2022continuous}).
+The approaches can be roughly grouped into methods that apply categorical noise distributions directly to sequences (CMLM~\citep{ghazvininejad2019mask}, SUNDAE~\citep{savinov2021stepunrolled}), and those that apply Gaussian corruptions to token-vector embeddings (SED~\citep{strudel2022self}, CDCD~\citep{dieleman2022continuous}).
 In this work we show that NOS can guide both types of categorical diffusions.
-Within the space of protein design, our method is also closely related to diffusion models over sequence and structure simultaneously~\citep{anand2022protein, luo2022antigen}, which also circumvent inverse folding.
+Within the space of protein design, our method is also closely related to joint diffusion models over both sequence and structure~\citep{anand2022protein, luo2022antigen}, which also circumvent inverse folding.
 Because these models still rely on structure information at training time, they can be limited by data availability in the same manner as pure structure models.

-Gradient guidance typically augments sampling from a generative model with gradient steps to increase the occurrence of a desired attribute~\citep{nguyen2017plug}.
+\textbf{Discrete generative guidance} Gradient guidance typically augments sampling from a generative model with gradient steps to increase the occurrence of a desired attribute~\citep{nguyen2017plug}.
 Gradient guidance is natural within the framework of continuous diffusion models~\citep{dhariwal2021diffusion}, and~\citet{li2022diffusion} use this connection to perform gradient-guided sampling from a diffusion language model.
 To obtain a continuous space, they perform Gaussian diffusion~\citep{ho2020denoising} on word embeddings, decoding out to tokens using a linear head.
 The original method required many careful engineering interventions, e.g. clamping latent representations to the nearest word embedding, that have been improved by recent methods, such as CDCD~\citep{dieleman2022continuous}, but gradient guidance has not been discussed for these more recent formulations.